feinorgh/cdda-recoil-model/README.md

 Firearms heat up when fired, some more than others.
-The energy imparted onto the receiver from the gases released may sometimes have a considerable effect on the rate of fire, the wear of the parts, on accuracy, and on the shooter itself, which may get burned on certain parts (say, the barrel of a FN MAG after firing 150 rounds into a gang of Kevlar Hulks).
+The energy imparted onto the receiver from the gases released may sometimes have a considerable effect on the rate of fire, the wear of the parts, on accuracy, and on the shooter itself, which may get burned on certain parts (say, the barrel of a FN MAG after firing 150 rounds into a gaggle of Kevlar Hulks).

 Some firearms may become so hot they cook-off a cartridge in the breech without the shooter pulling the trigger.
 Certain machine guns may continue to fire this way until they run out